California Casualty Car Insurance Review

 blueCheck icon

-California Casualty ranks 25th for full coverage affordability and 22nd for minimum liability coverage with average rates of $146 and $58 monthly, respectively.
+California Casualty ranks 25th for full coverage affordability and 22nd for minimum liability coverage, with average monthly rates of $146 and $58.

 blueCheck icon

-California Casualty earns 13th place nationwide for overall customer satisfaction, standing out due to strong agent service and positive forum reviews from policyholders.
+California Casualty ranks 13th nationwide for customer satisfaction, based on strong agent service and positive forum reviews.

 blueCheck icon

-California Casualty earns the 10th-best spot for coverage options, with offering features like accident forgiveness and new car replacement protection.
+California Casualty earns 10th place for coverage options.
+Available features include accident forgiveness and new car replacement.

 California Casualty Car Insurance Ratings